How to Get Personal Training Clients: 5 Ways that Work!

 - Build your network

-- Don’t underestimate the power of social media
+- Understand the power of social media and leverage it

 Let’s get right into it.